A21-Software/VLRScraper/README.md

 ```
 vlrscraper.player.get_player(vlr_id)
 ```
 this gets a player's current team, name, IGN, photo.
-To get team data relating to players, see #[###Getting Team Data].
+To get team data relating to players, see [Getting Team Data](#getting-team-data).
 For getting match data relating to a specific player, see [Getting Match Data](#getting-match-data)

+### Getting Team Data